slavabdev/portfolio-ms1/README.md

   - Except for the heading elements, it includes a description of three projects and a button on the bottom of the section.
   - Every block featured by a particular project photo, heading and a short description.
   - The *image hover effect* is used to display projects.
 This means that the desktop user will see only images when navigating the section.
 Heading and description appear when he hovers a cursor over the project.
 For the mobile devices, this effect works similar, but the user has to tap on the project to see the information.
-  - The “More projects” button on the bottom of the section opens in a new page and leads to the external portfolio pdf-file.
+  - The “*More projects*” button on the bottom of the section opens in a new page and leads to the external portfolio pdf-file.
 - **My skills section**
   - As a projects section, the skills section is responsive as well and laid out in 3 columns wide for desktop screen, 2 columns wide for tablets and 1 column wide for mobile devices.
   - This section features 6 skills blocks.
 Every skill block consists of icon (with hover grow effect), heading and description.
 - **Contacts section**
-The Contacts section consists of two main blocks:
+ - The Contacts section consists of two main blocks:
-•	Contacts block.
+ - Contacts block.
-It includes a “download my cv” button and three ways of direct communication - phone, email and whatsapp.
+    - It includes a “download my cv” button and three ways of direct communication - phone, email and whatsapp.
 All contact methods imply an active and valid link.
-•	Contact form.
+ - Contact form.
      - For users who used to use contact forms, such opportunity has been added.
-Contact form features 4 fields (with two required fields) and “contact me” button.
+Contact form features 4 fields (with two required fields) and “*Contact me*” button.
      - For user’s convenience, section is laid out in 2 columns wide for desktop screen, 1 column wide for tablets and mobile devices.
 - **Footer**
   - Footer includes social media icons with *hover effect* and active and valid links to the particular pages.
 Also there is a copyright text below the icons.
 ## Technologies used